Luminarys/synapse/README.md

 It currently supports all systems which implement epoll or kqueue, with a focus on 64-bit linux servers.

 ## Why?
-* Completely functional client out of the box
+* Functional client out of the box with HTTP downloads and TLS
-* Commonly needed server features like HTTP downloads supported
-* Can be used via web client without any painful extra setup
+* Can be used via web client with minimal setup
-* Flexible and extensible event based RPC, using websockets
-* Easy to script, with filterable event notifications and custom user data part of RPC
+* Event based RPC using websockets with filterable notifications and custom user data

 ## Compiling